Swatimakol/PyBer_Analysis/README.md

 The Main Purpose of this project to analyze two large set of Data: city_data, ride_data

-1. From these two Data sets - Visualize into one Date set.
+1. From these two Data sets - we Visualized into one Date set.

 2. This Data set show-cases three categories Urban, Rural, Suburban city types.

 3. Via these categories we got the total fares, avg fare/driver, avg fare/ride

-4. Now using this retrieved information - We were able to get weekly fare values for Urban, Rural, Suburban categories
+4. Now using this retrieved information - We were able to get weekly fare values for Urban, Rural, Suburban categorie

+5. Displayed it in a Graph to understand the Trend better

 #### This in the end can help us improvize access to ride-sharing service and determining the affordability for underserved neighborhoods.